Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 Tomato soup is a classic comfort food.
-My childhood was filled with from-a-can Cream of Tomato soup and grilled cheese sandwiches.
+My childhood was filled with from-a-can Cream of Tomato and grilled cheese sandwiches.

 I still love and crave both today.